 Nîmes : décès de deux légionnaires lors d’un exercice

-Three weeks ago, on April 28, another legionnaire also died during a regimental activity.
-Sergeant Steeve Fulilagi (31, born in New Caledonia) from the 13th Demi-Brigade of the Foreign Legion (13e DBLE) died of cardiac arrest during a traditional regimental run at Camp Larzac near La Cavalerie, southern France.
-The traditional run is a part of the commemoration of the Battle of Camerone.
+Three weeks earlier, on April 28, another legionnaire died during a regimental event.
+Sergeant Steeve Fulilagi, 31, born in New Caledonia, served with the 13th Demi-Brigade of the Foreign Legion (13e DBLE).
+He suffered cardiac arrest during a traditional regimental run at Camp Larzac near La Cavalerie in southern France.
+The run is part of the commemoration of the Battle of Camerone.

 Sud-Aveyron : un légionnaire décède dans le camp du Larzac